 About the Boe Forum

 The forums are free and open to the public.
-Since the first Boe Forum in 1995, speakers have included Colin Powell, George H. W. Bush, Mikhail Gorbachev, John Major, Barbara Bush, Desmond Tutu, Queen Noor, Susan Dentzer, Newt Gingrich, Rudy Giuliani, L. Paul Bremer, Al Gore, Vicente and Marta Fox, Sandra Day O’Connor, and Pervez Musharraf.
+Since the first Boe Forum in 1995, speakers have included Colin Powell, George H. W. Bush, Mikhail Gorbachev, John Major, Barbara Bush, Desmond Tutu, Queen Noor, Susan Dentzer, Newt Gingrich, Rudy Giuliani, L. Paul Bremer, Al Gore, Vicente and Marta Fox, Sandra Day O’Connor, Pervez Musharraf, Madeleine K. Albright, Mary Robinson, Jared Cohen, and Jon Huntsman.

 Among the Center’s purposes, as stated in its Constitution, is “To seek actively the identification of ways in which the Center can be helpful in improving the quality of social and cultural life in the region surrounding the college; to work with individuals and groups, on and off the campus, in order to achieve a better understanding of the region, its heritage and its resources; and to stimulate interest in the solution to regional problems through the application of the knowledge areas of concern to the Center.”
 The multi-faceted Center for Western Studies provides educational resources and conducts several programs, including the Boe Forum, to facilitate the study of the Northern Plains region.